 10. Giving up on social media

 Did you try social media and give up a after a few weeks because it was too much effort for no return?
 This is a common refrain among small business owners, but a big, BIG mistake.
-Unless your business works in an extremely niche B2B market, your customers can almost certainly be found in very large numbers on social media, yet only 30 per cent of SME’s are using social networking platforms to reach them.
+Unless your business works in an extremely niche B2B market, your customers can almost certainly be found in very large numbers on social media.

 It gets even better: social media is an ‘amplifier’ of your existing marketing messages.
 For little or no cost, you can make your marketing reach a wide audience though your customer and fan networks, but to be effective you need a social media strategy that works for your particular market.